-IUGIIX8377I You have selected to format the following volumes:

-IUGIIX8377I You have selected not to format the following volumes:

-This assumes they have already been formatted.

-Depending on whether you chose to format your DASD, you will receive one of these versions of message IUGIIX8377I.

-lblcom dasdaddr lblrl1 dasdaddr lblrl2 dasdaddr lblres dasdaddr lblspl dasdaddr lblpag dasdaddr

-IUGIIX8377I You have selected the following CTC addresses: MEMBER membnam to MEMBER membnam ctcaddr ctcaddr
+Depending on whether you chose IUGIIX8377I You have selected to format the to format your DASD, you will following volumes: receive one of these versions of IUGIIX8377I You have selected not to format the message IUGIIX8377I. following volumes: This assumes they have already been formatted. lblcom dasdaddr lblrl1 dasdaddr lblrl2 dasdaddr lblres dasdaddr lblspl dasdaddr lblpag dasdaddr You will receive the CTC address messages only if you IUGIIX8377I You have selected the following CTC selected "IPL from 1st level after addresses: MEMBER membnam to MEMBER membnam ctcaddr ctcaddr installation is complete".
 MEMBER membnam to MEMBER membnam ctcaddr ctcaddr MEMBER membnam to MEMBER membnam ctcaddr ctcaddr MEMBER membnam to MEMBER membnam ctcaddr ctcaddr